gsoonh/nemoclawOnPCAI/README.md

 ## 👥 Contributing

 Contributions are welcome!
+Hope you enjoy it.
 Here's the standard flow:

 1. **Fork** the repository
 2. **Clone** your fork: `git clone https://github.com/your-username/repo.git`